Haakon Andreas Ikonomou

 Karen Blixens Plads 8, 2300 København S

-My academic interests are international organizations, bureaucracy and diplomacy, European integration, globalization and maritime history, oral history and biography.
+My academic interests are international organizations, global disarmament governance, international bureaucracy and diplomacy, European integration, global and transnational history, oral history and biography.

-(2) An edited volume, together with Gunvor Simonsen (KU) and Laura Almagor (Uni. of Sheffield) on Global Biographies, where we intend to offer theoretically and methodologically reflective chapters that showcase three approaches for historians to write biographies that engage with global themes, problems or processes.
+(3) An edited volume, together with Gunvor Simonsen (KU) and Laura Almagor (Uni. of Sheffield) on Global Biographies, where we offer theoretically and methodologically reflective chapters that showcase three approaches for historians to write biographies that engage with global themes, problems or processes.

-(4) The monograph The International Bureaucrat in the Twentieth Century - A Transnational Biography of Thanassis Aghnides (Palgrave).
-The contract is signed and the manuscript will be handed in by September 2021.
+(4) The monograph The International Bureaucrat in the Twentieth Century - A Transnational Biography of Thanassis Aghnides (Palgrave, contracted for 2021).

 In 2019 I published: